Ronlin1/AgriGeo/README.md

 7. **Decision Support Tools**: Develop decision support tools and applications to empower farmers, extension workers, and policymakers with actionable insights for improved agricultural planning and management.

-Through AgriGeo, we envision a future where data-driven innovations drive sustainable and resilient agricultural practices, ensuring food security, economic prosperity, and environmental stewardship for generations to come.
+Through Farm Zenith, we envision a future where data-driven innovations drive sustainable and resilient agricultural practices, ensuring food security, economic prosperity, and environmental stewardship for generations to come.